Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes

 The CMZ data are a $^{13}$CO 2-1 image of the Central Molecular Zone (CMZ) of the galaxy (data are published in~\cite{ginsburg2016dense}).
 The data cube is approximate 500MB with resolution of 1150x200 in the spatial domain and 500 in the spectral domain (i.e., 500 slices).
 We look at 100 slices of a region with resolution about 300x200.

-\paragraph{Science Description.} The cube shows the low-density molecular gas in the Galaxy's center, with higher intensities generally indicating that there is more gas moving at a particular velocity along each line of sight.
+\para{Science Description.} The cube shows the low-density molecular gas in the Galaxy's center, with higher intensities generally indicating that there is more gas moving at a particular velocity along each line of sight.
 It contains highly turbulent gas with properties that are very different than the rest of the Galaxy.
-The domain scientists use these data to measure the structure of the interstellar medium, which is important for determining how stars are formed and how galaxies evolve.
+Domain scientists use these data to measure the structure of the interstellar medium, which is important for determining how stars are formed and how galaxies evolve.
 Because the gas they are seeing is in diffuse clouds that do not have well-defined edges, signal identification is a critical component in improving their understanding of how the gas changes states.
 Identifying structures in the gas is useful for determining how turbulent it is on different scales, which plays a key role in may star formation theories.